openaddresses/openaddresses/README.md

 ## Why collect addresses?

 Street address data is essential infrastructure.
-Street names, house numbers and zip codes, when combined with geographic coordinates, are the hub that connects digital to physical places.
-Precisely because of their connecting role, free and open addresses are rocket fuel for civic and commercial innovation.
+Street names, house numbers and zip codes combined with geographic coordinates connects digital to physical places.
+Free and open addresses are rocket fuel for civic and commercial innovation.

 ## License

 Code is available under BSD, the data collection (sources/) is public domain.
 See respective LICENSE files in project root for code and under sources/ for the data collection.